localdevices/pyorc/docs/user-guide/camera_config/index.rst

 measured and entered:

 * measure the water level during the survey with your local device (e.g. staff gauge) and insert this in ``h_ref``
-* also measure the water level with your survey device such as total station or RTK GPS.
+* also measure the water level with your survey device such as total station or RTK GPS, i.e. using the exact same vertical reference as your control points.
 This has its own vertical zero level.
 This level must be inserted in ``z_0``.
-Any other surveyed properties such as the lens position and the river cross section must be measured with the same horizontal and vertical coordinate system as ``z_0``.
+Any other surveyed properties such as the lens position and the river cross section must also be measured with the same horizontal and vertical coordinate system as ``z_0`` and the ground control points.

-The overview of these measures is also provided in the schematic below.
+The overview of these measurement requirements is also provided in the schematic below.

 .. figure:: ../../_images/site_schematic_cs.svg